University Catalog 2024-2025

 This course will cover the role and influence of the legal system on the use, allocation, and stewardship of water resources in the United States and Louisiana.
 Since the field of water resources management is rapidly evolving to accommodate storm protection, ecosystem restoration and sea level rise an understanding of the policies that underlay our current laws and the factors that are influencing current policy and law-making will be an important part of the course’s focus.
 Course materials will include law cases and related materials which must be read before class.
 The course will be lecture oriented with occasional guest lecturers with specific experience in development of water resources law and policy.
 Students will be asked to participate in one group project in which they will be asked to develop, present and defend a position paper on some aspect of the water resources management challenges arising in coastal Louisiana.

-This course covers the legal and political development of the European Union, highlighting the gradual functional and organizational changes that have taken place over the past five decades, and deals with its present-day constitutional structures including the Commission, the Council, Parliament, the European Court of Justice, and the European Central Bank.
-Specific emphasis will be placed on human rights protection and judicial review in the European context, the concept of a European constitution, the ongoing expansion process, and challenges connected to the introduction of a common European currency.
-The course also focuses on the tensions between an increasingly influential and supranational Union and its 28 sovereign Member States.
+This course covers the legal and political development of the European Union.
+It highlights the gradual functional and organizational changes that have taken place in this system over the past six decades and deals with its present-day constitutional structures including: Parliament, the Commission, the Council, the European Court of Justice, and the European Central Bank.
+Emphasis will also be placed on human rights protection and judicial review in the European context, the concept of a European constitution, the ongoing expansion process, Brexit, and challenges connected to the concept of a common European currency.
+The course also focuses on the tensions between an increasingly influential supranational Union and its 27 sovereign Member States, and will introduce the most important principles of business-related EU law such as the free movement of goods, workers, services and capital.
 Students are invited to draw comparisons between the European Union and the United States throughout the course.

 4LAW 5120 Feminist Legal Theory (2)